With its rockin Afro-Caribbean culture, tropical climate and eclectic beaches, a trip to Puerto Viejo makes the perfect Caribbean beach destination.

 There are lots of reasons people are drawn to Puerto Viejo.
 For backpackers, its an affordable destination on a stop before reaching Panama.

-For surfers, it’s the chance to surf the world famous Playa Cocles and Salsa Brava surf breaks.
+Surfers enjoy the chance to surf the world famous Playa Cocles and Salsa Brava surf breaks.

 For solo travelers, its a safe and fun place to get their feet wet before moving on to other parts of Central America.

 While Puerto Viejo is many things to many people, it’s mostly a peaceful little Caribbean town lined with beautiful beaches, each with its own unique character.

 While you’re in Costa Rica, be sure not to miss these unique things to do in Puerto Viejo.

 Some of the links in the post are affiliate links.
 If you make a purchase through these links it helps to support this site at no extra cost to you.

 Things to do in Puerto Viejo Costa Rica

 Puerto Viejo was my favorite place in Costa Rica.
 I enjoyed spending long lazy days sunbathing on the beaches and swimming in the blue waters of the Caribbean.